pyrylss/Visual-Question-Answering/README.md

 ## 📌 Notes
 - Ensure you replace `/path_to_the_train_images/` and `/path_to_the_val_images/` with the actual paths to your dataset images.
-- The LLaMA model should be placed in the `meta-llama/Llama-2-13b-hf` directory.
+- The LLaMA model should be placed in `meta-llama/Llama-2-13b-hf`.

 ## 🙌 Thanks & Acknowledgments
 The code in this repository is based on [Simple](https://github.com/alexandrosXe/A-Simple-Baseline-For-Knowledge-Based-VQA), and is extended by fine-tuning a retriever to improve the knowledge retrieval process.
 The retrieved knowledge was then incorporated into caption generation.
 Additionally, BEiT-3 was fine-tuned for in-context example selection.